ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 ## Intel Gaudi 3 instance profiles
 {: #gaudi-3-profiles}

 The Intel Gaudi 3 accelerated virtual server profiles are built atop 128 GB OAM-based Intel Gaudi 3 AI Accelerators.
-These accelerators are tuned for AI workloads, including inferencing and fine tuning.
+These accelerators are tuned for AI workloads, including inferencing and fine-tuning.
 The solution is paired with the 5th Generation Intel® Xeon® Scalable processors.

 ### Operating systems
 {: #gaudi-3-os}